the-kim-jong-un/Grayscale/README.md

 # Grayscale

-This code helps convert a colored images (or part of an image) to a grayscale image.
+This code helps convert colored images (or part of) to grayscale images and change brightness level and image formats at the same time.
+The goal of this code, is to make it as eazy as possible to use *(see last readme paragraph)*.

 ### How to use

  * in src/main.cpp, call : Convert::grayscaleImage(loadPath, downloadPath, minX, maxX, minY, maxY, level);
  * Change paths and values
- * go to root, type make in console
+ * go to root, in console type *make* then type *./bin/main*
- * then type ./bin/main

  ### Quick comments